 There have been three versions of a roadhouse/restaurant named the "Cliff House" perched on the northwest edge of the San Francisco peninsula.
 (Some people, citing various additions and renovations will claim more, but we're going with three.)

-Above the surf of the Pacific Ocean, overlooking Seal Rocks---a cluster of stones that until the 1990s was very popular with basking sea lions---the Cliff House entertained rapscallions and presidents, tourists and natives, servicemen and capitalists for almost 150 years.
+Above the surf of the Pacific Ocean, overlooking Seal Rocks—a cluster of stones that until the 1990s was very popular with basking sea lions—the Cliff House has entertained capitalists and presidents, rapscallions and gamblers, servicemen and women departing to war, natives and generations of tourists, for more than 150 years.

-Captain Junius Foster, who leased the roadhouse, adapted by courting to a more "sporting" clientele.
-Before long, the Cliff House became known, in the words of one writer, as "a den of gamblers and prostitutes."
+Captain Junius Foster, who still leased the roadhouse, adapted to the loss of business by courting to a more "sporting" clientele.
+Before long, the Cliff House became known as a den of gamblers and illicit behavior.

 In 1881, Adolph Sutro purchased the Cliff House and most of the land around it, moving into the cottage on the promontory above.
-He hired James Wilkins to make it a "respectable resort with no bolts on the doors or beds in the house."
+He hired a new lessee and host, James Wilkins, to make it a "respectable resort with no bolts on the doors or beds in the house."
 Sutro displayed educational material inside, such as rare coins and natural artifacts from his collections, and attracted families to the establishment.
-Yet another president visited the area in 1891, but Benjamin Harrison enjoyed his meal viewing the Cliff House from Sutro Heights.
+Yet another president visited the area in 1891, but Benjamin Harrison, perhaps not insensible to the Cliff House’s recent reputation, instead enjoyed a meal with Adolph Sutro above the Cliff House at Sutro Heights.4

 While losing a wing and most of its windows when the ship Parallel exploded on the rocks in 1887, the Cliff House continued to be popular.
 What a ship of exploding dynamite couldn't do, a simple kitchen fire did in 1894.
-On Christmas night of that year, the roadhouse that had in thirty years become a San Francisco landmark, burned down.
+On Christmas night of that year, the roadhouse that had in thirty years grown to become a San Francisco landmark burned down.

 Sutro vowed to rebuild.
 The newspapers asked him not to get carried away with something too ornate...